mendix/event-broker-tools/local-setup/README.md

 - `BusinessEvents.ChannelName`:`local`
 - `BusinessEvents.ServerUrl`:`10.211.55.2:9094`

+Note that is is not possible to run Docker from your Windows VM in Parallels.

 #### Linux
 For Docker running on Linux, with Studio Pro running on Windows via VirtualBox/KVM, identify the IP address of the host that the virtual machine can access and use it for `BusinessEvents.ServerUrl`